Ago3/Adversifier/README.md

 </details>

 ## Reference
-If you use our data, please cite our paper:
+If you use our tool or metric, please cite our paper:
 ```
 @inproceedings{calabrese-etal-2020-aaa,
   author    = {Calabrese, Agostina and